if6was9/omega/README.md

 ## Future

 * Provide a way to match on something other than docker engine ID
+* Add support for Kubernetes
 * Re-write this in Go, Python or Rust